Azusfin/lavacoffee/README.md

  * When player is disconnected from node
  * it will automatically move to another node
  * then replay the track on current position
- * you can disable this behaviour with setting
+ * you can disable this behaviour by setting
- * `autoReplay` to false in LavaOptions
+ * the `autoReplay` option to false in LavaOptions
  */

 // Replay events